 9) Support networks do not need to be enormous to be effective.
 Before I started advocating and meeting all these awesome people who 'got it', I had two people that I could speak to openly and honestly about my condition and recovery.
 One was my husband and one was my closest friend.
 I know I am lucky to have them.
 If you feel that you don’t have the support you need, again I understand you, there's been times I've felt really alone in recovery and that is the time when the online OCD community comes in at its best.
 All the charities are incredible.
 There are community groups to be involved in.
 Having a loving, supportive family, and massive circle of friends all focussed on supporting you is the idea, but for whatever reason that often can’t be the case.
 So please know that if you want to find extra emotional support, if you want to be part of a community that understands - it is out there for you.

 10) I want to end with this message that there has never been a time like now for OCD awareness.
 I know through our dealings with the media, through the people who message me, the amazing work I can see of others and it's introduction into mainstream society, that awareness of OCD is spreading like wildfire and that it amazing.
 It also means that the more people there are who are aware, the more people there are to fight for better and better services and better availability of resources, like the work Chrissie is doing with Gamechangers.
 It’s a really exciting time for all of us."

-Okay and there you have it.
-The end part of my speech and some of the bits I've learned most about recovery!
+Okay and there you have it - some of the bits I've learned most about recovery!